knoepdan/CyberSecRappi/as_4_reverseEngineering/3_DynamicAnalysis/ExercisesDynamicAnalysy.md

         - since a char is only 1 byte, "db" is the correct keyword to query the memory here.

+**4.2.2 Stepping**
+Advancing program to method comparing eky
+1. How would you go about finding the expected value (without modifying program state - we only learn about that later ;-))?
+    - Firstly, I would statically analyze the code, especially the decompiled C code rename some variables (static analysis)
+        - it seems that we have to find a string and that there has been some obfuscation
+        - there is one crucial if statement which defines whether we got the right character or not
+    - Secondly, I try to find the crucial if statement in assembly (CMP statement) and I set a breakpoint there: `CMP        EAX,param_1`
+        - In the register EAX has to be the value for the character that is compared to my input, so I can use the register value to find out a valid input.
+I set a breakpoint exactly at this point.
+    - I work in rounds now: I start debugging with a certain input string, continue untill my breakpoint at the compare statement is hit and read the correct value from the register EAX to get the first valid character.
+I restart debugging - round 2 - but this time I make sure my input string starts with the first valid character (value from EAX as ASCI string) I again continue till I hit the breakpoint, but this time i continue again to hit the same breakpoint again (second loop in while) so I get the second character.
+I do another round to get the third character.
+2. Get the first three correct characters.
+    - Value in register EAX when comparing: "Thi"
+        - [1]  -> 54  -> "T"
+        - [2]  -> 68  -> "h"
+        - [3]  -> 69  -> "i"

 ## Input from Sprechstunde